 In 1994, Pillars Community Health launched a program to provide additional support to children and adolescents living with mental illness.
 Called Respite at the time, and today known as Community Support-Individual (CS-I), the program helps these young clients practice their therapeutic goals out in the community.
 The program is driven by Individual Support Providers (ISPs), paid mentors who take the children and teens to various places and activities in the community and find ways to address issues that have arisen in therapy.

-In the child and adolescent CS-I program, each ISP is assigned to a client based on shared interests, location, and experience, and most spend about 10 hours with the child each week—though the schedule is flexible based on the times that work best for both the ISP and the family.
-In FY2017, a total of 58 ISPs helped 87 clients in the program.
-Pillars Community Health is regularly seeking new community members to fill open ISP positions.
+In the child and adolescent CS-I program, each ISP is assigned to a client based on shared interests, location, and experience, and most spend about 6-10 hours with the child each week—though the schedule is flexible based on the times that work best for both the ISP and the family.
+We currently have about 40 ISPs and are regularly seeking new community members to fill open ISP positions.

 A Day in the Life